arstriker/collage_chatbot/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute.

-## License
-This project is currently not under a specific license.
-You are free to use and modify the code.
-Consider adding an open-source license like MIT or Apache 2.0 if you plan to distribute it more widely.